 The Scottish Archeological Forum (SAF) was established in 1969.

 Its main purpose is organising conferences and workshops furthering and promoting archaeological research in Scotland.

-SAF is currently run by a committee of postgraduate archaeologists.
+SAF is currently run by a committee of postgraduate and early career archaeologists.

 Conference organisation is handled by a sub-committee of members.